thinkswan/rails-resque-code-snippets/README.md

 ![Code snippet (no syntax highlighting)](https://cloud.githubusercontent.com/assets/338259/8615397/68118d4c-271c-11e5-8845-a97b7f3e917d.jpg)

-Once the Resque worker finishes the job, you can refresh the page to see the fancy syntax highlighted version of the snippet.
+Once the Resque worker finishes the job, you can refresh the page to see the syntax highlighted version of the snippet.

 ![Code snippet (with syntax highlighting)](https://cloud.githubusercontent.com/assets/338259/8615399/68648434-271c-11e5-904b-97bb1c315ed0.jpg)